Factor-guided estimation of large covariance matrix function with conditional functional sparsity: Simulations

 Once the more appropriate FFM is selected based on observed data, our next step adopts the ratio-based estimator \eqref{eq.deter_num_1} (or \eqref{eq.deter_num_2}) to determine the number of functional (or scalar) factors.
 The performance of proposed estimators is then examined in terms of their abilities to correctly identify the number of factors.
+When implementing \eqref{eq.deter_num_1} and \eqref{eq.deter_num_2}, we choose $c_r=0.1$ and $r_{1,0}=r_{2,0}=20$.
+Additional simulations suggest that the results are not sensitive to the choice of $r_{1,0}$ and $r_{2,0}$, and a small value of $c_r$ leads to good performance.
 Table~\ref{tab.1} reports average relative frequencies $\hat r=r$ under different combinations of $r=3,5,7$, $n=100,200,$ $p=100,200$ and $\alpha=0.25, 0.5, 0.75$ for both DGPs.
 Several conclusions can be drawn.
-First, for fixed $p$ and $n,$ larger values of $\alpha$ lead to improved accuracies in identifying $r$ as the strength of factors (i.e. signal-to-noise ratio, see Proposition S.3(iii) of the Supplementary Material) increases.
+First, for fixed $p$ and $n,$ larger values of $\alpha$ enhance the accuracy of identifying $r$.
 Second, we observe the phenomenon of ``blessing of dimensionality'' in the sense that the estimation improves as $p$ increases, which is due to the increased information from added components on the factors.